vikinganalytics/daeploy/docs/source/content/getting_started/getting_started.rst

 Check your installation by running: ``daeploy --help`` in a terminal.

 You will also need a manager container.
-To start a free trial manager running on ``localhost`` for development, run the following command:
+To start a manager running on ``localhost`` for development, run the following command:

 >>> docker run -v /var/run/docker.sock:/var/run/docker.sock -p 80:80 -p 443:443 -d daeploy/manager:latest  # doctest: +SKIP

 You can check that it started correctly by opening http://localhost/ in your browser.
-The trial manager can be used without restrictions for 12 hours before it has to be restarted.

 .. warning:: This configuration should **never** be used in production.
 It is missing crucial
     features such as authentication and secured communication.
 Please refer to